 I put failed in quotation marks because it wasn’t a critical failure as such.
 This is more of a “why we didn’t get as much done as we might have” type thing.
 Here’s why I think that was:

-Self explanatory really.
 When something is too big, it’s just too big.
-The problem wasn’t that it was too big, it was that it took us a while to come to terms with that — something I will explain shortly.
+The problem wasn’t that it was too big, it was that it took us a while to come to terms with that — something I'll explain shortly.

 2. We had a fixed deadline and a fixed scope.